ckan/ckan/doc/extensions/testing-extensions.rst

 * Pytest has lots of useful functions for testing, see the `pytest documentation <https://docs.pytest.org/en/latest/>`_.

-* We're calling :func:`ckan.tests.call_action_api` to post (simulated) HTTP requests to the CKAN API.
-This is a convenience function that CKAN provides for its own tests.
+* We're calling :func:`ckan.tests.call_action` This is a convenience function that CKAN provides for its own tests.

 * You might also find it useful to read the
   `Pylons testing documentation <http://docs.pylonsproject.org/projects/pylons-webframework/en/latest/testing.html>`_.